foxglove/schemas/schemas/README.md

 ## TextPrimitive

-(Experimental, subject to change) A primitive representing a text label
+A primitive representing a text label

 <table>
   <tr>